2014 United States House of Representatives elections in Utah: District 3

 The 3rd district is located in southern and eastern Utah and includes the cities of Orem and Provo.
-The incumbent is Republican Jason Chaffetz, who has represented the district since 2009.
-He was re-elected with 77% of the vote in 2012 and the district has a PVI of R+28.
+Incumbent Republican Jason Chaffetz, who had represented the district since 2009, ran for re-election.
+He was re-elected with 77% of the vote in 2012, and the district has a PVI of R+28.

 Republican nomination

 Chaffetz was challenged in the Republican primary by Mark Hedengren and Robert J. Stevens.
 At the Republican State Convention on April 26, 2014, Chaffetz received 87% of the vote, winning the nomination without the need for a primary.
 Hedengren and Stevens each took 6% of the vote.